LiamLlamazares/math_blog/_posts/2023-07-12-PDE-3-Sobolev.md

 are **complete** spaces of **weakly differentiable** functions.

--   **Smooth functions are dense** in $W^{k,p}(\Omega)$ if $\Omega$ is smooth and bounded.
-This lets us perform formal manipulations as if everything is smooth and then take limits.
-In particular, we can **extend and restrict** functions to $\partial \Omega$.
+-   **Smooth functions are dense** in $W^{k,p}(\Omega)$ if $\Omega$ is bounded and has $C^1$ boundary.
+This lets us manipulate Sobolev functions as if they were smooth and then take limits.
+In particular, we can **extend and restrict** functions to
+$\partial \Omega$.

 -   Functions in $W^{k,p}(\Omega)$ enjoy various inequalities.
 Cashing in differentiability for integrability we can **compactly embed**